npkhang99/bitcoin-ewallet-thesis/README.md

 1. Build from scratch.

-    The project was built using little help from bitcoin development libraries (libbitcoin in this case) to demonstrate the level of understanding of the subject to the council.
+    The project was built using little help from bitcoin development libraries (libbitcoin in this case) with all the core functions (key generation processes and transaction building) demonstrate the level of understanding of the subject to the council.
-    Libbitcoin usage is only limited to: containers and operations for locking and unlocking scripts, and cryptographic functions like: SHA256, RIPEMD160, ECDSA, ...
+    Libbitcoin usage is only limited to: containers and operations for locking and unlocking scripts, some provided type defines for a more readable code, and cryptographic functions like: SHA256, RIPEMD160, ...

 2. HD wallet structure.
 3. A simpler version of BIP-044 applied (only support 1 account).